RedQ/redq-blog/_posts/setup-coupon-in-your-membership-site.md

 ---
 title: "How to  Setup Coupon in your Membership Site  With UserPlace Plugin"
 date: "2018-10-11"
+category: "Article, Blog, Plugin"
+excerpt: "Hello good people, hope you all had a good day and we are ready with a new article of the UserPlace article series.
+This tile the article is about coupon creations and it’s usage with your membership site by using the UserPlace Plugin.
+So let’s dig into the article. ﻿ Userplace Coupon Coupon is the part where"
 ---

 Hello good people, hope you all had a good day and we are ready with a new article of the [UserPlace](https://redq.io/userplace) article series.
 This tile the article is about coupon creations and it's usage with your membership site by using the [UserPlace Plugin](https://wordpress.org/plugins/userplace-member-subscription-restriction-payments/).
 So let's dig into the article.